Creating a Foundation of Wellness: From Surviving to Thriving

 Balancing Emotions is an Inside Job

 Our bodies naturally move to a state of balance or homeostasis, thankfully.
-But subconsciously, we react to stress via the “fight-flight-flee” response, which is an automatic survival mechanism (think saber tooth tiger chasing you) protecting us from a perceived danger.
+But subconsciously, we react to stress via the “fight-flight-freeze” response, which is an automatic survival mechanism (think saber tooth tiger chasing you) protecting us from a perceived danger.
 The sudden hormonal changes and physiological response help us manage the threat, but we can overreact to stressors that are not life-threatening such as impending deadlines or toddler tantrums.
 This type of chronic stress response can take a toll on the body and we start having symptoms of dis-ease.

 But there is hope.
 And it’s an inside job.
 We’re all overwhelmed with the busyness of life but making self-care a priority is the first step to change and creating more balance.
 Many need permission to do this (so they don’t feel guilty) and maybe some guidance to get started.
 Learning how to balance emotions is key.